Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces

 We will sometimes need to impose further constraints to tropical discs.
 Namely, we fix a set of generic points in $\R^2$, and consider the counting invariant concerning tropical discs that pass through these points.
 Obviously, the constraints make discs more rigid, i.e., they behave like discs with lower Maslov indices.
 For this reason, we define \emph{generalized Maslov index} of a constrained tropical disc by

+where unbounded edges are counted with their multiplicities.
 This is of course consistent with the generalized Maslov index of a holomorphic disc defined in \cite{HLZ} (see Section \ref{subsubsec:bulkdeformintro}, also).
 Note that if there is no constraint, then $MI'$ agrees with the Maslov index of the tropical disc above.